KDE/documentation-docs-krita-org/reference_manual/dockers/text_properties.rst

 Ln
     Line height has one unique unit: :guilabel:`Ln`, this is similar to "normal", except it uses the font size.

+All other units will define a fixed offset.
+Even the font relative units are fixed to the current font and size of the element the line height is defined on.

 When using relative units, Line Height will take the current font size and family as reference.
-However, when using the line height unit, Line height will use the inheritend line height as reference.
+However, when using the line height unit, Line height will use the inherited line height as reference.

 .. _text_property_line_break: